cesca95/TeleoperatedGroundRobot/README.md

 [Simulation with Turtlesim ](https://youtu.be/OcLwWefhjv0)

 ## Recommendations
-Limitations from sensors, accuracy of the hand gesture detection by user-defined tresholds.
+While building the system we spotted some limitations in the hand gesture detection due to accuracy of sensors' work and due to user-defined tresholds.
+The idea to minimalize those limitations is to calibrate range of tresholds before use by each user.
 ideas: calibrate range of tresholds addording to each user.

-The Recommendations follow naturally from the conclusions.
-They describe: the assumptions made while building the system (and/or) the limitations of the working system.
-Therefore, presenting possible ideas that could overcome the limitations or assumptions.

 ## Authors
 * Adam Berka: berkaadam7@gmail.com
 * Nicolas Dejon: nicolas.dejon@etu.utc.fr

 # hrp_teleoperation_old